puhan63/policesentiment/README.md

 An Interactive Excel dashboard with no imputed data for missing values can be downloaded here.

-The Excel pivot tables utilized to organize and prepare data for the dashboard can be found here.
+The Excel pivot tables utilized to organize and prepare data for the dashboard with imputed data can be found [here](https://github.com/puhan63/policesentiment/blob/main/Police%20Sentiment%20Scores%20with%20Imputed%20Data-Tables.xlsx).

 **DATA STRUCTURE & INITIAL CHECKS**